 A specially built aqueduct provided the baths with that ample supply of water which they required; several columns of grey granite and of cipollino were imported together with white marble for the capitals of the columns.

-Hadrian's Baths: (left) a "tepidarium" (lukewarm bath); (right) detail of the marble decoration
+Hadrian's Baths: (left) a "tepidarium" (warm bath); (right) detail of the marble decoration

 Temple to Serapis